ELynx/pokemon-go-xposed-mitm/README.md

 ##Pre-build version
 You can download prebuilt version from [XPosed repository](http://repo.xposed.info/module/com.elynx.pogoxmitm).

-<b>Make sure that app have Storage Permissions</b>.
-App uses them to store settings.
-If you experience crashes of UI, first check permissions.
+<b>Make sure that both module and PoGo have Storage Permissions</b>.
+App uses them to store settings, PoGo - to read them.
+If you experience crashes of UI, or PoGo app at start, first check permissions.
 If it still crashes, please provide feedback via Issues.

 <b>IV output format</b> is "Grade Perfection% Attack Defense Stamina Level".
 Grade is A for 100 to 91 perfection, B for 90 to 81 and so on.
 With grade, you can sort pokemons A-Z to have best first, then good, then worse etc.